Kondor Path Tours

 Location

-The ruins of Choquequirao do locate at 13° 32′ latitude and 77° 44′ west longitude, at 3033 meters above sea level in the mountains of the snow-capped Salkantay to the north of the Apurimac River in the district of Santa Teresa, province of La Convencion, department of Cusco.
+The ruins of Choquequirao are located at 13° 32′ latitude and 77° 44′ west longitude, at 3033 meters above sea level, in the mountains of the snow-capped Salkantay to the north of the Apurimac River in the district of Santa Teresa, province of La Convencion, department of Cusco.

 How to get there

-To get to the last Inca fortress is by land; the best-known route to Choquequirao is taking the road to Abancay, and at km 154, choose the detour that will direct you to the town of Cachora.
+To reach the last Inca fortress, you must travel by land.
+The best-known route to Choquequirao is the road to Abancay.
+At km 154, choose the detour that will direct you to Cachora.

-The route to Choquequirao has narrow roads, so you have to walk carefully and have excellent physical condition and the right equipment to make this hike.
+The route to Choquequirao has narrow roads, so you must walk carefully, be in excellent physical condition, and wear the right equipment to make this hike.

 Weather